 Less infrastructure hassle – more time to develop your code

-You’d be amazed of how much FaaS can do for you.
-Even if it’s most of the time behind the scenes, here’s the workload you’re taking off your dev shoulders:
+You’d be amazed by how much FaaS can do for you.
+Even if most of the times it’s behind the scenes, here’s the workload you’re taking off your dev shoulders:

 - Storage, network infrastructure or any physical hardware management;

 - Resource allocation and managing efforts related to VT and /or containerization;